nodejs/i18n/GETTING_STARTED.md

 1. A proofreader selects the best translation.
 2. If there is no translation selected by a proofreader, translators vote on the best translation and the translation with the most votes is selected.
-3. if votes are tied, the most recent translation will be selected.
+3. If votes are tied, the most recent translation will be selected.

 ## Proofreading

 If you would like to be promoted to proofreader status on the Node.js project, please translate 1,000 words or more before applying.
-When contacting menagers on the Crowdin, please include a link to your existing translations on the project.
+When contacting managers on the Crowdin, please include a link to your existing translations on the project.

 ## The role of the l10n group